Britishexchangestudent/frontend_connex/README.md

      - If result returned is 9 ---> 09 is returned
      - If result returned is 17 ---> 17 is returned

+  - The ende result is displayed in Main.jsx, line 69.
+Diff: {formatTime(clientTime - serverTime)}.

 ## 1 Second interval